Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a

 Vitamin C is not very stable and it breaks down fast.
 The packaging is important, with the best packaging being dark glass, and preferably a pump dispenser, or a tight-fitting lid, to minimize light and air exposure.

 Vitamin C begins to rapidly oxidize when mixed with water, so finding a serum that does not have water as the first ingredient is important (this is easier said than done, as so many vitamin C serums contain water as the top ingredient).

 It is best to use your Vitamin C serum within 3 months of opening.

 Ideal pH and Concentration

-The acidity of your product will make a difference to how effective it is.
+The acidity of your product will make a difference in how effective it is.
 A pH of 3.5 or less is ideal.
 This allows the product to be better absorbed. (source)